oracle-samples/oracle-db-examples/java/micronaut-jsonview-demo-app/README.md

+# Using JSON Relational Duality Views with Micronaut® Framework

+This [blog](https://blogs.oracle.com/java/post/json-relational-duality-views-with-micronaut-framework) explains how to use the Oracle JSON Relational Duality feature in a Micronaut Java application.

 This is an example application for Micronaut Data using an Oracle JSON Duality View.

 It uses a test container with the container image "gvenzl/oracle-free:latest-faststart" by default and then